The Opal card: Transforming the way we move around

 The easiest way to make sure you always have value on your card when travelling is to set up auto top up.

-Link your Opal card to a credit/debit card and when the balance falls below $10 your Opal card will automatically top up so you’re ready to travel.
+Link your Opal card to a credit/debit card and when the balance falls below $10 for Adult, $5 for Gold Senior Pensioner, Child/Youth and Concession Opal card holders, your Opal card will automatically top up so you’re ready to travel.

 The Opal card is introducing a new era of convenience and provides the following fare incentives: